ortus-docs/coldbox-docs/full/modules/modules/core_modules.md

 * ForgeBox: http://forgebox.io/view/cbSwagger

-This module automatically generates OpenAPI ( fka Swagger ) documenation from your configured application and module routes.
+This module automatically generates OpenAPI ( fka Swagger ) documentation from your configured application and module routes.
 This module utilizes the v3.0 OpenAPI Specification

 ```
 install cbswagger